In the past year there have been no (major) changes in the employment laws in the Dutch Caribbean.

 Based on the Curaçao Civil Code, an employer is not permitted to make a distinction between men and women in the following scenarios, under penalty of nullity:

-If an employee believes he or she has been discriminated against, the burden of proof of such discrimination lies with the employee.
+If an employee believes they have been discriminated against, the burden of proof of such discrimination lies with the employee.

-In employment disputes and disputes concerning a collective bargaining agreement, arbitration may be used as an alternative procedure.
+In employment disputes and disputes concerning collective bargaining agreements, arbitration may be used as an alternative procedure.

 However, arbitration is not a common procedure in connection with such disputes.
 To initiate an arbitrational procedure, the parties have to agree on that prior to initiating the arbitration.
 The procedure to reach an agreement is likely to take time and is also very costly.

-The Court can award certain procedural costs to the party that has successfully argued its standpoint but those costs are based on a fixed rate related to the monetary interest of the case and the procedural actions taken.
+The court can award certain procedural costs to the party that has successfully argued its case but those costs are based on a fixed rate related to the monetary interest of the case and the procedural actions taken.

 In exceptional cases, the court may award the full attorney’s fees.